Is a nonviolent world possible?

 The Intention, not to hurt

 Moreover, the assessment of an action or statement is determined by psychological or even cultural factors, that we can not always influence.
-However, we can influence our intention as well as the courage and attention with which we perform this action.
+However, we can have an influence on our intention, as well as on the courage and attention with which we do this action.

 Bhava